Metnew/rce-helpviewer-parallels-for-mac/README.md

 As soon as `ParallelsDesktopHelp.help` will be opened via `help:` URI, this URL will be displayed in the HelpViewer's window.

-Attacker with MITM access can respond to the HTTP request with own payload.
+An attacker with MITM access can respond to the HTTP request with own payload.

 > Apple has been hardening `HelpViewer.app` for a while.
 However, during the research, I found certain bypasses/HelpViewer features.